Doors Open Day

 Drill Hall Tours

-On Saturday 24th September hourly tours will be running of the Out of the Blue Drill Hall from 11am until the last tour at 2pm.
+On Saturday 23rd September hourly tours of the Out of the Blue Drill Hall will be running from 11am, until the last tour at 2pm.
 Please arrive at least 15 minutes before your preferred tour slot to sign up for a place.
 There will be sign-up sheets available at the venue from 10am.
 Each tour will last around 30 minutes and there will be time afterwards to visit some of our studios, our A Closer Look exhibition and enjoy a refreshment at the Drill Hall Cafe.

-In addition to the tours, the bustling monthly Out of the Blue Flea Market will be open in the Main Hall from 10am-3pm.
+In addition to the tours, our current exhibition A Closer Look will be open in the Main Hall from 10am – 5pm.

 See the full programme for the Edinburgh and East Lothian Doors Open Days here.